Double affine Hecke algebras and congruence groups: Affine root systems

 The following defines the non-degenerate normalized standard bilinear form $(\ , \ )$ on $\Haff_\Re^*$:

 with $d_i:= a_ia_i^{{\vee}-1}$.
 In particular, we have

 The corresponding isomorphism $\nu:\Haff_\Re\to\Haff_\Re^*$ sends $\a_i^\vee$ to $d_i\a_i$.
 This isomorphism allows us to routinely identify elements via $\nu$ and regard, for example, coroots as elements of $\Haff_\Re^*$, which is something we will do without further warning.
+The form $(\ , \ )$ is extended to a symmetric form on $\Haff^*$ by $\Co$-bilinearity.

-With respect to $(\ ,\ )$, the elements of $R^{re}$ have three possible lengths if $\Gaff$ is of type $A_{2n}^{(2)}$, $n\geq 2$, the same length if the affine Dynkin diagram is simply laced, and two possible lengths otherwise.
-We denote the set of short roots by $R_s$, the set of long roots by $R_\ell$, and, for $\Gaff$ of type $A_{2n}^{(2)}$, we denote the set if medium length roots by $R_m$.
+With respect to $(\ ,\ )$, the elements of $R^{re}$ have three possible lengths if $R$ is of type $A_{2n}^{(2)}$, $n\geq 2$, the one possible length if the affine Dynkin diagram is simply laced, and two possible lengths otherwise.
+We denote the set of short roots by $R_s$, the set of long roots by $R_\ell$, and, for $\Gaff$ of type $A_{2n}^{(2)}$, we denote the set of medium length roots by $R_m$.
 To avoid making the distinction later on, if there is only one root length we consider all real roots to be long.
 Similar notation and conventions apply to $\Rring$.

 For $0\leq i\leq n$, let $e_i=\max\{a_0^{-1}, d_i\}$.
 Let us remark that the numbers $e_i$ depend only on the length of the corresponding simple root.
 The integer

 is an important invariant.
 By definition,